neliya/Dynatron-Angular-App/README.md

 - Angular CLI

 ## Running the Application
+- Run the ASP.NET as per Readme file.
+- Get the port its running at.
+- Change the baseUrl in environment.ts file.

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.